blue-santa/arctic-miner-UAF/README.md

 Be sure to watch the video on the homepage and to read the official rules.

+The challenge has three phases, and each phase has various levels within the phase.

+Currently, the competition has reached Phase 2: Level 2.

+In this stage, competitors build an actual prototype of the ideas that they have submitted to NASA previously.
+Competitors then run the prototype as a demonstration for 15 days, and submit the results towards the latter half of 2023.

-### About UAF's Involvement
+### UAF's Involvement

-Dr. Lawlor and UAF have been involved with this project, and other similar endeavors, in previous years.
-The experience gained has allowed UAF to have a competitive position in the challenge.
+Dr. Lawlor and UAF have been involved with this project, and other similar endeavors, for approximately a decade.

+The experience gained and the hard work of many students before us have allowed UAF to have a competitive position in the challenge.

-In 2022, [UAF was chosen from the field of Phase 1 applicants](https://www.nasa.gov/directorates/spacetech/centennial_challenges/nasa-announces-newest-winners-in-break-the-ice-lunar-challenge.html) to successfully move to Phase 2.
-As a reward for UAF's current progress, NASA awarded UAF $23,000 to assist in further funding.
+In 2022, UAF's submission for Phase 2: Level 1 was successful.
+[NASA chose UAF from the field of applicants](https://www.nasa.gov/directorates/spacetech/centennial_challenges/nasa-announces-newest-winners-in-break-the-ice-lunar-challenge.html) to successfully move to Phase 2: Level 2.

+As a reward for UAF's current progress, NASA awarded UAF $25,000 to assist in further funding.
+Some of these funds are making continued development possible for the UAF Robotics team as we move to Phase 2: Level 2.
-UAF is now working on a fully realized version of our submission for Phase 2 of the challenge.

 ### Meet Our Competitors